Georgia HVAC License: How to Become an HVAC Contractor in Georgia

 How to Get a Conditioned Air Contractor License in Georgia

 The process of getting your Conditioned Air Contractor License in Georgia is very rigorous and specific.
 There are a series of forms that make up the application to the Licensing Board.
-You can download them here or contact the Division of Conditioned Air Contractors-State Construction Industry Licensing board at:
+You can apply online but will need to create an online user ID and password.
+The Division of Conditioned Air Contractors-State Construction Industry Licensing board is located at:

 WORK EXPERIENCE: Before you can apply for a contractor’s license, you must gain the necessary years of experience.
 You will need four years of experience before you can apply for a Class I license and five years of experience to apply for an unrestricted Class II license.
 The state is very specific about how to accumulate that experience and what roles you need to document to be eligible for a license.